 Plan II requires 30 credit hours with at least 24 at the graduate level (i.e., at the 500 or 600 level).
 These credit hours must include at least 15 hours in a concentration area within electrical and computer engineering; three hours in mathematics, general engineering studies or the sciences (physics, chemistry or biology); and 12 hours in an approved elective area.
-A graduate supervisory committee approved manuscript authored or co-authored by the candidate, and submitted to a refereed journal or conference shall constitute the University of Alabama Graduate School "culminating" or "Capstone" experience requirement for an MS Plan II degree in Electrical and Computer Engineering.
+A graduate supervisory committee approved manuscript authored or co-authored by the candidate, and submitted to a refereed journal or conference shall constitute the University of Alabama Graduate School "culminating" or "Capstone" experience requirement for an MS Plan II degree in Electrical Engineering.
 In addition, the student must satisfy all the Graduate School Degree Requirements.

 The primary purpose of master’s degree programs is to provide students with subject matter at an advanced level in their fields of study.
 Master’s degrees are designed to assist students either to continue their graduate studies or to meet the goals of their professions.
 In most cases, master’s programs also help students become familiar with methods of independent investigation.

 Two plans are offered for the master's degree: